 If you use a tape library with multiple drives or a number of standalone drives, Veeam Backup & Replication uses a unified block size to write data to tapes.
-Veeam Backup & Replication collects the block size ranges reported by each drive, compares them and detects a range of block sizes that can be supported by all drives.
-This range is additionally limited by storage controllers settings used in your infrastructure.
-From this range, Veeam Backup & Replication supports only values divisible by 1024.
+256k data block size is used if all drives can support it.
+If any drive can support only a smaller block size, for example, 64k, then Veeam Backup & Replication uses the largest block supported by all drives.
+To understand block sizes supported by drives, Veeam Backup & Replication collects the block size ranges reported by each drive and compares them.
+Note that the reported range is additionally limited by storage controllers settings used in your infrastructure.
 You can check the resulting range of block sizes supported by Veeam Backup & Replication for a particular drive in the Drives properties.
 For details, see Working with Drives.

 If you connect the tape devices via HBA, Veeam Backup & Replication uses the block size configured for the HBA.

 The block size is unified for:

 - All drives in one library (if the drives support different block sizes)

 - All standalone drives connected to one tape server.

 To read data from tape, Veeam Backup & Replication requires that the tape is written with the block size from the supported range (shown in the drive properties).